idahal/Photoify/README.md

 * Start by get a copy of the repo using [this link](https://github.com/idahal/Photoify) in GitHub Desktop or `git clone https://github.com/idahal/Photoify.git` in bash.
 * Save the file in the root of your webserver.
 * Open your local web server, for exampel [MAMP](https://www.mamp.info/en/).
 * Change the document root to point at photoify.
+In MAMP choose Peferences then Web Server and Select.
-* Open the `index.php` file in your browser.
+* Start MAMP localhost in your browser.

 ## Features
 * As a user you can create an account and login/logout.